koushikm8926/Capston-Project/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-This Repo is created under final year capston project.
+This Repo is created under final year capston project.We are developing an ambulance tracking application.

 ## Installation